Bash Script Examples

 Calculating-floating-number-in-BashOnce executed the program prints the summation of two floating point numbers 3.14 and 2.7.

 In Bash, the if statement is used to check conditions.
-The statement starts with the word if and ends with the word fi.
-One can check single or multiple conditions using only one if statement.
-Look at the following script for better visualization.
+The statement starts with the word if and ends with the word fi. if can check single or multiple conditions using only one if statement.
+The following script shows a simple example of if conditionals:

 #!/bin/bash